 Become a Tuscan Chef for a Day

-If you’re in Florence, you can take a cooking class right in the historic center.
+If you’re in Florence, take a cooking class right in the historic center.
 This small-group class starts with a visit to Florence’s central market with the chef to buy fresh, seasonal ingredients and taste local foods.
 Then students head to the professional kitchen to prepare a meal based on these ingredients.
 The 3-hour hands-on class includes making bruschetta, homemade pasta, and a typical Tuscan main course.
 Lunch and wine tasting follow the class.
 Friends who took this class said it was fun and they loved learning to make pasta from scratch.

 Tuscan Cooking: Fruits and Flavors of Chianti Country